stupidmankind/BYpassDoc/docs/source/commands/ocr.rst

 	Enter or Select the path to the source file.

 **Language**
-	Text Language to perform OCR
+	Text Language to perform OCR.

 **Variable Name**
-	Enter variable name to store OCR result
+	Enter variable name to store OCR result.

 **Preserve Structure**
-	Preserve Structure when performing OCR
+	Preserve structure when performing OCR.

 **PDF Output**
 	Path to save OCR result.
-The output filename will be the same as Source File e.g. {Folder.ScriptPath}
+The output filename will be the same as Source File, e.g., {Folder.ScriptPath}.